 When a full mango tree is planted, it yields its fruits twice over: once immediately as the ripe mangos begin to fall, and again in the future as it leaves hundreds and thousands of seeds that can bring forth entirely new mango trees.
-So also, as we seek to help in bringing forth a brighter Myanmar, our students represent the many seeds that will someday provide much shade and nutritious fruit for the people in those communities where the trees will take root.
-And right now, at this very moment, the mangos that are already available represent the qualified staff and teachers that we employ and train by their very dedication, effort, and work ethic, already they are making a difference in their country and the lives of the people around them.
-Day by day they continue to do their part to make a positive difference.
+Therefore, as we seek to help in bringing forth a brighter Myanmar, our students represent the many seeds that will someday provide much shade and nutritious fruit for the people in those communities where the trees will take root.
+And right now, at this very moment, the mangos that are already available represent the qualified staff and teachers that we employ and train.
+By their very dedication, effort and work ethic, they are already making a difference in their country and the lives of the people around them.
+Day by day, they continue to do their part to make a positive difference.
 When hiring, we place advertisements in local newspapers and journals, and use our people-network to spread the information by word of mouth.
-We are especially interested in candidates who show an openness for growth and hard work indeed, we feel that the potential of what an individual can become is far more important than the past of what they have already accomplished.
-Once a local teacher applies, we ask them to take an English language test, an aptitude test for critical thinking, an oral interview with school interviews, and they submit a written paper describing their biography and life goals.
+We are especially interested in candidates who show an openness for growth and hard work; indeed, we feel that the potential of what an individual can become is far more important than the past of what they have already accomplished.
+Once a local teacher applies, we ask them to take an English language test, an aptitude test for critical thinking, and an oral interview with school.
+They also submit a written paper describing their biography and life goals.
 Once a new employee starts their career with us, we see it as our responsibility to provide proper opportunities for them to develop into a successful teacher and leader.
 For more information on how we do this, please see the following sections: .
 Training Department .
 Feedback Loops .
 Management Policy